-8.8.2.2 Artificial Lighting System in Common Area Area Energy simulation will be required to show that the carbon emissions or energy building compared to a baseline model.
+8.8.2.2 Artificial Lighting System in Common Area Area Energy simulation will be required to show that the carbon emissions or energy consumption of the designed building compared to a baseline model.
 The methodology for the energy simulation of the baseline model and the proposed model shall make reference EU 1 - Reduction of CO2 emission & Appendix 8.1/8.2.